Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # February 1st - Tempory Role Item Shop
 ## Added
 * Added the ability to add "Temporary Role" unlocks into the economy shop.
+* Added some anti-abuse checks to Streaks to prevent people artificially modifying their streak.
+* Added the ability to have some channels ignored for Streaks.

 # January 31st - Streak Achievements
 ## Added